 Delirium usually comes on rapidly, and can last for between a few hours and a few weeks.
 Dr Alex Bailey, an old-age psychiatrist, describes delirium as being like “if you’ve ever had a really bad flu and it’s so bad you feel really out of it, you might have some strange experiences, you can’t concentrate, your thinking is all over the place, you feel feverish – essentially that is delirium.”

-You can hear more of Dr Alex Bailey’s thoughts about delirium in our podcast, where he discusses delirium and depression in the elderly with Age Space founder Annabel James.
-Press the play button below to listen.
+You can hear more of Dr Alex Bailey’s thoughts about delirium from the Age Space podcast, where he discusses delirium and depression in the elderly with Age Space founder Annabel James.
+Click on the video on the right to hear everything he had to say about delirium.

 What are the symptoms of delirium?